Accessing The Exceptional Support Under the NDIS, See Here!

 Have you heard of something known as “Reasonable and Necessary Supports”?
 If not, then read this carefully.
 Reasonable and necessary support are the services and resources that the NDIS funds to help participants achieve their goals.

-These supports aim to enhance a person’s independence, social participation, and overall quality of life.
-To be considered reasonable and necessary, supports must meet specific criteria set by the NDIS.
+These supports aim to help a participant in their independence, social participation, and overall things in life.
+To be considered reasonable and necessary, support must meet specific criteria set by the NDIS.

 Do You Match the criteria for the Reasonable Support Under the NDIS?